Barabasi-Lab/artGender/README.md

 # Quantifying Systemic Gender Inequality in Visual Art
 ## Data description
+Our dataset can be obtained from the raw dataset deposited to [Harvard dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/PGICDM).
+Below shows anonymized dataset that can be used to generate figures in this project.

 1. `df_gender_portion_institution.csv`: information about institutions and their institutional gender.
 Related to Figure 2, 3, 4.
 2. `artist_exh_info_agg_neutral.csv` and `artist_exh_info_agg_balance.csv`: information about artists exhibition and their co-exhibition gender under both gender neutral and gender balance criteria.
 Related to Figure 5.
 3. `artist_sale_info_agg_solo_neutral.csv`: information about artists auctions and co-exhibition gender under gender neutral criteria.
 Related to Figure 6.